 There are many types of life insurance.
 While individuals have varying financial, familial and health situations, life insurance policies are designed in several ways to support many different situations.
-Term Insurance, Universal Life, and Variable Universal Life differ in many ways and provide varying levels of protection to best fit the policyowner's life needs.
+Term Insurance and Universal Life, differ in many ways and provide varying levels of protection to best fit the policyowner's life needs.

 Term Insurance provides coverage for a specified time period, usually with smaller initial premium payments.

 - Lower initial premiums may fit well into the budget of younger policyholders.

 - Helps to ensure that items such as car and house can be paid for in case of early death.

 - Many policies allow you to convert your term coverage into more permanent insurance without evidence of insurability.